maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 ## Notes for question authors

-* The validation tags, e.g. `[[validation:ans1]]` are ignored for this input type.
+* The position of the validation tags, e.g. `[[validation:ans1]]` are ignored for this input type.
 Validation feeback is always displayed next to the textarea into which students type their answer.
 * The teacher's answer and any syntax hint must be a list.
 If you just pass in an expression strange behaviour may result.
 * The input type works very much like the textarea input type.
 Internally, the student's lines are turned into a list.
 If you want to use the "final answer" then use code such as `last(ans1)` in your potential response tree.
 * If students type in an expression rather than an equation, the system will assume they forgot to add \(=0\) at the end and act accordingly.
 This is displayed to the student.